by Stephen Jermanok

 - Onsite Dining

 The mix of accommodations at Sebasco include houses along the shore, ideally suited for family reunions, cottages in the woods, rooms in the Main Lodge and the two-story Harbor Village, even rooms in the black-and-white Light House.
-We stayed in the second story of the Harbor Village, newer than the Main Lodge rooms, with a balcony overlooking the wildflower garden and the harbor in the distance.
+The Harbor Village is newer than the Main Lodge rooms, with a balcony overlooking the wildflower garden and the harbor in the distance.

 The spacious two-room suite had a large king-sized bed for the parents and a pullout queen-size bed in the second room.
 Each room had their own bathroom.
 The master bedroom had a shower, Jacuzzi tub and tiled floors.
 The bathroom in the kids room had a second shower.
 The second room also had a kitchen with refrigerator, microwave, toaster and coffee maker, great for having breakfast in the room or on the balcony each morning.
 Each room also had flatscreen TVs, a fireplace and desks with free WiFi.
 The warm tones of the room were welcoming and the breeze coming off the water was all we needed for air conditioning.